 Eulogy Example / TributeFor your information and to help put things into perspective for this eulogy example:

-This was a mainly non- religious ceremony for a 36 year old man who died suddenly and unexpectedly due to a severe brain haemorrhage, all persons and name places have been changed, the script was not read absolutely verbatim but allowed for poetic licence.
+This was a non- religious cremation ceremony for a 58 year old man, all persons and name places have been changed, the script was not read absolutely verbatim, but allowed for poetic licence.